slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 **What This Document Is:**
 - A prioritized list of potential features and enhancements
-- Ideas organized by importance (stability/performance first, then features, then nice-to-haves)
+- Ideas organized by importance (operational robustness, then features, then nice-to-haves)
 - A reference for future development phases
 - Non-binding suggestions that can be implemented when ready